parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges.md

 3. **Planning ahead and foreseeing barriers**
    - Once you have thought of an idea (could be more than one), you will need to develop steps for how you’re going to do it.
 Think about barriers you might face and how to overcome them.
 Example below:
-     - Step: At 9pm every night I will engage in specific breathing exercises that I have located from the *Living with Parkinson’s* toolkit
+     - Step: At 9pm every night I will engage in specific breathing exercises that I have located from the _Live Well with Parkinson’s_ toolkit
      - Barriers: I forget or I feel I don’t have time
      - Ways to overcome barrier: set a reminder, always do exercises before brushing teeth so it becomes routine, let a partner know and ask them to remind you